ParkerLab/chromatin_information/README.md

 * [PIQ](http://piq.csail.mit.edu) (1.3)
 * [ngsplot](https://github.com/shenlab-sinai/ngsplot) (2.63)

-We bundled the core BMO scripts here, but if you wish to use it in your own projects, please go to the [official BMO repository](https://github.com/ParkerLab/BMO).
+We bundled the core BMO scripts here, but if you wish to use it in your own projects, please refer to the [official BMO repository](https://github.com/ParkerLab/BMO).

 ### Manually installing the core dependencies included in conda environment
 In case you cannot use the environment, below are the core dependencies: